Main page content

 climate diplomacy podcast

 The climate diplomacy podcast gives insights to current topics in international climate diplomacy.
-Our hosts Raquel Munayer and Alexandra Steinkraus interview experts and report on climate-fragility, migration, food insecurity, gender dynamics and much more, not to mention our deep dive into countries and regions.
-Joins us!
+Our host Alexandra Steinkraus interviews experts and reports on climate-fragility, migration, food insecurity, gender dynamics and much more, not to mention our deep dive into countries and regions.